aiidateam/aiida-core/docs/source/topics/performance.rst

 The performance of AiiDA depends on many factors:

 * the hardware that AiiDA is running on
-* the environment in which AiiDA is installed
 * how the services for AiiDA are configured (the database, message broker, filesystem, etc.)
 * the codes and their plugins that are being run.